Choose the perfect holiday letting

 Unique ways of travelling through India

 While holidaymakers may be tempted to simply jet across India with a cheap flight, you might not forgive yourself for missing out some of the unique ways of discovering the country.

-Explore the lush surroundings and enchanting backwaters of Kerala, kwown as God’s Own Country with a river cruise or enjoy life on the water in style in one if its many houseboats.
+Explore the lush surroundings and enchanting backwaters of Kerala, known as God’s Own Country, with a river cruise, or enjoy life on the water in style in one if its many houseboats.

-If you are heading from Mumbai to the see the Taj Mahal near New Dehli, do it in style and reminisce about India’s colonial past on one of several routes offered by the Maharaja Express, a historic train line.
-For a more budget friendly option, simply opt to travel using the regular trains as it is often said that there is no better way to travel through India than in which the way the masses do.
+If you are heading from Mumbai to see the Taj Mahal near New Delhi, do it in style and reminisce about India’s colonial past on one of several routes offered by the Maharaja Express, a historic train line.
+For a more budget friendly option, simply opt to travel using the regular trains.
+It is often said that there is no better way to get to know India than to travel the way the locals do.